OneSpan Sign for Salesforce

 - Close the window by clicking the X in the upper right corner.

-To send your package to be signed:
+To send your transaction to be signed:

-To sign the documents in your package:
+To sign the documents in your transaction:

 - In the email you received, click Go to Documents.